Tulipamwe: The aims of the Tulipamwe Community Empowerment project

 The artists arrived from their various countries a few days before the workshop.
 They were accommodated in a Bed and Breakfast.
 They spent the following few days getting to know one another in Windhoek.
 On the 16th of August all of the artists were transported to Okombahe with the use of UNAM combis.
 The Artists immediately got to work and started to experiment with new media.
 Half way through the workshop the artists were taken to the Brandberge on an outing.
-This was an astonishing experience for both the Namibian and foreign artists as many of them had never been to this area.
+This was an astonishing experience for both the Namibian and foreign artists as some of them had never been to this area.

 Open day was held on the 29th of August, press, sponsors and other interested parties all attended.
 They were shown around the area and were given the chance to see the work that had been produced in the space where it had been made, they were also able to talk to the artists about the process of production.

 After the workshop back in Windhoek a public discussion was organized and held at the FNCC (Franco Namibian Cultural Center), and an exhibition of selected works was held at the Goethe Center.
 The exhibition was opened by Joy Sasman, the chairperson of the Board of Trustees; quite a few sales were made.